-Program Learning Outcomes: GCNYC Courses Students will critically appraise the causes and consequences of shifting contours of global politics, economics, and social developments, and their implications for organizational leadership and responsible management GCNYC Courses Students will critically examine the implications for businesses of recent and future changes in the global business environment by applying a range of analytical tools and frameworks for assessment and development of a firm's strategic capability, competences and competitive position in a variety of global settings.
-GCNYC Courses Students will identify and evaluate organizational factors affecting leadership, including structure, culture and sources of power, enabling them to devise a strategic leadership- development plan Business for Students will critically assess the contested concept of social entrepreneurship, identifying Social Impact & the range of contexts in which social entrepreneurship can take place and evaluating the Sustainability circumstances by which business can play a role in driving positive social change Courses Business for Students will understand and critically assess the evolution of social business and Social Impact & innovative finance tools through various cultural, political, and economic contexts from Sustainability the perspective of investors and social enterprises.
-Courses Business for Students will develop the analytical skills and interdisciplinary knowledge required to Social Impact & evaluate current and future issues in global political economy in a contemporary world.
-Sustainability Courses
+Program Learning Outcomes: GCNYC Courses Students will critically appraise the causes and consequences of shifting contour of global politics, economics, and social developments, and their implications fo organizational leadership and responsible management GCNYC Courses Students will critically examine the implications for businesses of recent and future changes in the global business environment by applying a range of analytical tools and frameworks for assessment and development of a firm's strategic capability, competences and competitive position in a variety of global settings.
+GCNYC Courses Students will identify and evaluate organizational factors affecting leadership, including structure, culture and sources of power, enabling them to devise a strategic leadership-development plan Business for Social Impact & Sustainability Courses Students will critically assess the contested concept of social entrepreneurship, identifying the range of contexts in which social entrepreneurship can take place and evaluating the circumstances by which business can play a role in driving positive social change

-Research Methods Courses Students will critically evaluate literature and select and utilize appropriate qualitative and quantitative methodologies in the formulation of research.

-Thesis Course Building upon a previous developed proposal, students will conduct empirical research, present an intellectually robust and evidence-based analysis, and develop appropriate recommendations.
+Business for Social Impact & Students will understand and critically assess the evolution of social business and innovative finance tools through various cultural, political, and economic contexts Sustainability from the perspective of investors and social enterprises.
+Courses Business for Students will develop the analytical skills and interdisciplinary knowledge Social Impact & required to evaluate current and future issues in global political economy in Sustainability a contemporary world.
+Courses Research Students will critically evaluate literature and select and utilize appropriate Methods qualitative and quantitative methodologies in the formulation of research.
+Courses Thesis Course Building upon a previous developed proposal, students will conduct empirical research, present an intellectually robust and evidence-based analysis, and develop appropriate recommendations.

-Courses:

-Business S trategy for the Common Good
+- Business Strategy for the Common Good

-Navigating Global Change: Business Practices for the Common Good
+- Navigating Global Change: Business Practices for the Common Good

-Values-Bas ed Leadership Skills for an Interconnected World
+- Values-Based Leadership Skills for an Interconnected World

-Introduction on to Quantitative Analysis
+- Introduction to Quantitative Analysis

-Sustainabi lity Policy & Metrics
+- Sustainability Policy & Metrics

-Economic Concepts and Policy
+- Economic Concepts and Policy

-Impact Thr ough Social Entrepreneurship
+- Impact Through Social Entrepreneurship

-Money as Money as a Force for Social Good
+- Money as a Force for Social Good

-The Chief S The Chief Sustainability Officer
+- The Chief Sustainability Officer

-Research N Research Methods I
+- Research Methods I

-Research N Research Methods II
+- Research Methods II

-Research N Aethods III
+- Research Methods III

-Thesis
+- Thesis